 Need for policy

 The public increasingly looks to municipalities to take action to protect the natural environment.
-Municipalities should consider providing broad statements of intent in the municipal development plan which can then be followed up with specific strategies.
+Recent amendments to the MGA include “to foster the well-being of the environment” as a purpose of a municipality under section 3 of the MGA.
+Most municipalities include broad statements of intent in the municipal development plan which can then be followed up with specific strategies.
 An overall assessment of significant environmental resources and features will provide a useful framework for specific actions and priorities.
 A brief discussion of common areas of concern is presented below.

 Top of bank